Generic Name: acetaminophen and hydrocodone (a SEET a MIN oh fen and hye droe KOE done)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of acetaminophen and hydrocodone can be fatal.
+An overdose of Xodol can be fatal.

 The first signs of an acetaminophen overdose include loss of appetite, nausea, vomiting, stomach pain, sweating, and confusion or weakness.
 Later symptoms may include pain in your upper stomach, dark urine, and yellowing of your skin or the whites of your eyes.

-What should I avoid while taking Xodol (acetaminophen and hydrocodone)?
+What should I avoid while taking acetaminophen and hydrocodone?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how acetaminophen and hydrocodone will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or operating machinery until you know how Xodol will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

-Xodol (acetaminophen and hydrocodone) side effects
+Xodol side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
-If you have this type of reaction, you should never again take any medicine that contains acetaminophen.

 Call your doctor at once if you have: